University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_5_readqc_part2.md

 ```

 ## Fastp

-We will use Fastp to trim our reads.
+There are many tools available for trimming.
+We are going to be using `fastp` in this practical.
+The tool `trimmomatic` ([see here](https://github.com/usadellab/Trimmomatic)) would be a good alternative.

 Let's run it on our first sample and then discuss the code.

 ```bash
 mkdir -p ~/Practical_alignment/1_trim/fastp

 fastp --thread 2 -i 0_raw/ERR3241917_1.fq.gz -I 0_raw/ERR3241917_2.fq.gz -o 1_trim/ERR3241917_1.fq.gz -O 1_trim/ERR3241917_2.fq.gz --unpaired1 1_trim/ERR3241917_1_orphans.fq.gz --unpaired2 1_trim/ERR3241917_2_orphans.fq.gz ---cut_right --cut_window_size 4 --cut_mean_quality 20 --length_required 75 --html 1_trim/fastp/ERR3241917_fastp.html
 ```

-The command will take a minute or two to run but it won't tell you that!
-It looks like it's just hanging/doing nothing.
+The command will take a minute or two to run but it doesn't provide any output while it does this so don't worry when it looks like it's doing nothing!

 To make the  `fastp` command easier to understand, we have re-formatted it like we might find in a bash script (see below).
 ```bash
 fastp --thread 2 \